 In 1996, the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) was amended to require that each fishery management plan (FMP) describe and identify essential fish habitat (EFH), minimize to the extent practicable adverse effects on that habitat caused by fishing, and identify other actions to encourage the conservation and enhancement of that habitat.
-The Magnuson-Stevens Act defines essential fish habitat as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
+The Magnuson-Stevens Act defines EFH as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity, and requires that each FMP describe and identify EFH for the fishery based on guidelines developed by the Secretary of Commerce.
+The EFH guidelines require descriptions and identifications for each life stage for every species managed in the FMP.

-Consistent with the 1996 requirements of the Magnuson-Stevens Act, the Gulf of Mexico Fishery Management Council (Council) completed EFH Generic Amendment 1 in 1998 (October 1998; GMFMC 1998), which amended the seven Gulf FMPs in existence at the time (shrimp, reef fish, coastal migratory pelagics, spiny lobster, coral, red drum, and stone crab 1).
-Additionally, EFH descriptions and identifications are required for each life stage for every species managed within an FMP.
+Consistent with the requirements of the Magnuson-Stevens Act, the Gulf of Mexico Fishery Management Council (Council) completed EFH Generic Amendment 1 in 1998 (October 1998; GMFMC 1998), which amended the seven Gulf FMPs in existence at the time (shrimp, reef fish, coastal migratory pelagics, spiny lobster, coral, red drum, and stone crab).
 EFH Generic Amendment 1 included descriptions of essential habitat for each life stage of 26 representative species that constituted most of the landings from the Gulf of Mexico (Gulf).
 EFH Generic Amendment 1 also described threats to habitats, predator-prey relationships, factors resulting in EFH losses, conservation and enhancement measures for EFH, and included recommendations to minimize impacts from non-fishing threats.